 You can rename your package by clicking and editing the package name.
 The default package name is Untitled.
 Please note, if you omit this step, the package name will remain Untitled in the list of created packages.

-You can schedule your package for automatic execution.
-Check Scheduling Packages for more details.
+You can also schedule your package for automatic execution.
+Read more about it in the Scheduling Packages topic.

 After you have configured your package, click the Create button.